 - 2.1.
-For Applications competing under the 9% Credits set aside, only: USDA-administered project-based rental assistances supports at least 50% of units overallin the proposed development - USDA-administered project-based rental assistance must support: - At least one unit in each building, and - At least 50% of units overall, when considering all units across all buildings. - 3.2.
+For Applications competing under the 9% Credits set aside, only: USDA-administered project-based rental assistances supports at least 50% of units overallin the proposed development - USDA-administered project-based rental assistance must support:

+- o At least 50% of units overall, when considering all units across all buildings- - 3.2.
 For Applications competing under the 4% Credits/Bonds Competitive Round Portfolio set aside, only: the Application proposes Preservation of at least 400 units.

-Documentation from USDA evidencing all applicable requirements
+• Documentation from USDA evidencing all applicable requirements